Abraham González (footballer): Club career

-Born in Barcelona, Catalonia, Abraham made his professional debut with local Terrassa FC, appearing in 16 matches during the 2004–05 season in the Segunda División, which ended in relegation.
+Born in Barcelona, Catalonia, Abraham made his professional debut with local Terrassa FC.
+He appeared in 16 matches during the 2004–05 season in the Segunda División, which ended in relegation.

-Two years later, he was bought by neighbours FC Barcelona, being immediately assigned to its reserve side which competed in Tercera División.
-He made his debut for the first team during the Copa del Rey tie against Benidorm CF (1–0 win) on 28 October 2008.
-In the last round of La Liga, as Barça were already champions, he came on as a substitute for Xavi during the 1–1 draw at Deportivo de La Coruña.
+Two years later, Abraham was transferred to neighbouring FC Barcelona, being immediately assigned to their reserve side who competed in the Tercera División.
+He made his debut for the first team in the Copa del Rey tie against Benidorm CF (1–0 win) on 28 October 2008.
+In the last round of La Liga, as Barça were already champions, he came on as a 76th-minute substitute for Xavi in a 1–1 draw at Deportivo de La Coruña.

-Abraham was released by Barcelona in the summer of 2009, joining Cádiz CF as the club had just returned to the second division after a one-year absence.
+Abraham was released by Barcelona in the summer of 2009, joining Cádiz CF who had just returned to the second division after a one-year absence.
 He appeared regularly for the Andalusians, who were immediately relegated.

 Abraham signed with Gimnàstic de Tarragona for the 2010–11 campaign, but failed to impress at his new club.
-In the following transfer window he was loaned to fellow league side SD Ponferradina, eventually suffering another relegation.
+In the following transfer window he was loaned to fellow second-tier side SD Ponferradina, eventually suffering another relegation.

-On 15 July 2011, Abraham joined AD Alcorcón also in the second tier.
-After two seasons as a starter (missing promotion in the play-offs on both occasions), he moved to La Liga with RCD Espanyol.
+On 15 July 2011, Abraham joined AD Alcorcón also in the second division.
+He was a starter for most of his spell (missing promotion in the play-offs on both occasions), then moved to La Liga on a three-year contract at RCD Espanyol.

-Abraham scored his first goal in the Spanish top flight on 27 February 2015, the game's only in a home victory over Córdoba CF. On 17 June 2016, after three seasons with an average of 21 league appearances, the 30-year-old moved abroad for the first time in his career, signing with Club Universidad Nacional from the Liga MX as a free agent.
+Abraham scored his first goal in the Spanish top flight on 27 February 2015, the game's only in a home victory over Córdoba CF. On 17 June 2016, after three seasons with an average of 21 league appearances, the 30-year-old moved abroad for the first time in his career, signing with Pumas UNAM from the Liga MX as a free agent.

+During his spell at Pumas, Abraham was loaned to fellow Mexicans Lobos BUAP and C.D.
+Veracruz.
+He was coached by Francisco Palencia at all sides but the third.

+Abraham closed out his career aged 38, after three and a half seasons in the Cypriot First Division with AEK Larnaca FC, Ethnikos Achna FC and Akritas Chlorakas.